Skip to Content

 Other Sources of Japanese Patterns

+There are some further collections on the site that you should check out.
 The first is from the Shin Bijutsukai, an influential Japanese art and design magazine that played a crucial role in shaping the course of Japanese art and design during the early 20th century.
-The magazine championed traditional Japanese arts and crafts and helped to create a sense of national pride and identity among Japanese artists and designers.

 The second is Watanabe Seitei’s prints featured in Bijutsu Sekai.
 The magazine focused on Japanese art and featured articles and illustrations of the work of Japanese artists.